jasonacollins/blog/posts/robert-sugdens-the-community-of-advantage-a-behavioural-economists-defence-of-the-market.md

 I struggled through my first read of the book to understand exactly what a contractarian would think about nudging (I am no philosopher), but there was one passage that I felt gave me the closest glimpse:

-<blockquote>A typical questioner will describe some case in which (as judged by the questioner) a mild but unchosen nudge would be very beneficial to its nudgees.
+>A typical questioner will describe some case in which (as judged by the questioner) a mild but unchosen nudge would be very beneficial to its nudgees.
 Perhaps the nudgees are morbidly obese, and the nudge is a government policy that will make unhealthy fast food less readily available.
 The questioner asks me: What would you do in this case?
 To which my reply is: What do you mean, what would I do?
 What is the hypothetical scenario in which I am supposed to be capable of doing something about the diets of my morbidly obese fellow-citizens?
+>

-If the scenario is one in which Robert Sugden is in a roadside restaurant and a morbidly obese stranger is sitting at another table ordering a huge all-day breakfast as a mid-afternoon snack, the answer is that I would do nothing.
+>If the scenario is one in which Robert Sugden is in a roadside restaurant and a morbidly obese stranger is sitting at another table ordering a huge all-day breakfast as a mid-afternoon snack, the answer is that I would do nothing.
 I would think it was not my business as a diner in a restaurant to make gratuitous interventions into other diners’ decisions about what to eat.
 But of course, this is not the kind of scenario the questioner has in mind.
 What is really being asked is what I would do, were I a benevolent autocrat.
 My answer is that I am not a benevolent autocrat, nor the adviser to one.
 As a contractarian economist, I am not imagining myself in either of those roles.
-I am advising individuals about how to pursue their common interests, and paternalism has no place in such advice.</blockquote>
+I am advising individuals about how to pursue their common interests, and paternalism has no place in such advice.

 Another section of the mindset of the contractarian was also helpful:

-<blockquote>Sunstein and Thaler devote a chapter of Nudge to the issue of retirement savings.
+>Sunstein and Thaler devote a chapter of Nudge to the issue of retirement savings.
 The content of this chapter is summarized in the final paragraph:
 >
-> Saving for retirement is something that Humans [as contrasted with ideally rational agents] find difficult.
+>>Saving for retirement is something that Humans [as contrasted with ideally rational agents] find difficult.
 They have to solve a complicated mathematical problem to know how much to save, and then they have to exert a lot of willpower for a long time to execute this plan.
 This is an ideal domain for nudging.
 In an environment in which people have to make only one decision per lifetime, we should surely try harder to help them get it right.
 (Thaler and Sunstein, 2008: 117)
 >
->
-Look at the final sentence.
+>Look at the final sentence.
 Sunstein and Thaler are telling their readers that we should try harder to help them get their decisions right.
 But who are the ‘we’ and who are the ‘they’ here?
 What ‘we’ are supposed to be doing is designing and implementing choice architecture that nudges individuals to save more for retirement; so presumably ‘we’ refers to government ministers, legislators, regulators, human resource directors, and their respective assistants and advisers; ‘they’ are the individuals who should be saving.
 As an expert adviser on the design of occupational pension schemes, Thaler is certainly entitled to categorize himself as one of the ‘we’.
 But where do his readers belong?
 Very few of them will be in any position to design savings schemes, but just about all of them will face, or will have faced, the problem of saving for retirement.
 From a reader’s point of view, Sunstein and Thaler’s conclusion would be much more naturally expressed as: They should try harder to help us get it right.
+>

-Sunstein and Thaler are writing from the perspective of insiders to the public decision-making process: they are writing as if they were political or economic decision-makers with discretionary power, or the trusted advisors of such decision-makers.
+>Sunstein and Thaler are writing from the perspective of insiders to the public decision-making process: they are writing as if they were political or economic decision-makers with discretionary power, or the trusted advisors of such decision-makers.
 And they are inviting their readers to imagine that they are insiders too—that they are the people in control of the nudging, not the people who are being nudged.
+>

-I suggest that the benevolent autocrat model appeals to people who like to imagine themselves as insiders in this sense.
+>I suggest that the benevolent autocrat model appeals to people who like to imagine themselves as insiders in this sense.

-...
+>
+>...
+>

-In contrast, the contractarian approach appeals to people who take an outsider’s view of politics, thinking of public decision-makers as agents and themselves as principals.
+>In contrast, the contractarian approach appeals to people who take an outsider’s view of politics, thinking of public decision-makers as agents and themselves as principals.
 The sort of person I have in mind does not think that he has been unjustly excluded from public decision-making or debate; he is more likely to say that he has (what for him are) more important things to do with his time.
 He does not claim to have special skills in economics or politics, and is willing to leave the day-to-day details of public decision-making to those who do—just as he is willing to leave the day-to-day maintenance of his central heating system to a trained technician.
 But when public decision-makers are dealing with his affairs, he expects them to act in his interests, as he perceives them.
-He does not expect them to set themselves up as his guardians.</blockquote>
+He does not expect them to set themselves up as his guardians.

 Sugden states - and I agree - that he takes the psychological evidence more seriously than most nudge advocates.
 But his approach - which doesn't rely on integrated preferences - does on first glance seem to have some weaknesses.
 How do people identify these mutually beneficial advantages?
 If we increase opportunity, do we end up with choice overload?